 In this second year for JIMBO TIMES, things are a little different.
 It’s a wonderful difference, because the changes with the blog are actually aligned with the changes taking place for the blogger.

-As I wrote at the outset of the second year, J.T. is about honoring my mother, at the same time that it’s about recognizing the place of the ‘third world’ in Los Angeles.
+As I wrote at the outset of the second year, J.T. is about honoring my mother, at the same time that it’s about recognizing the place of the working class in Los Angeles.

-Over the last two months that I’ve been at work in The City, I’ve been at the heart of this ‘third world’.
+Over the last two months that I’ve been at work in The City, I’ve been at the heart of this ‘working class.’
 In L.A., it’s a galaxy comprised of so many immigrants, or the children of immigrants, who work long and difficult hours for very little money.

 They are mainly immigrants from Latin-American countries, but they are also from Asian and European countries, and all of them –at least as I have known them thus far– are humble people.

 And it’s a beautiful thing, to think about the way humble people learn to live with one another.
 I see this most clearly at Starbucks, particularly when shorter of build, brown-skinned, Spanish-speaking customers–like yours truly–walk in to the place.

 Often times, when such customers arrive to the counter, there’s this funny and familiar look in their faces, as if they recognize me from somewhere.